getwtxt/getwtxt/README.md

 $ go test -v -bench . -benchmem
 ```

-Use the `go` tool to build:
+Use `make` to initiate the build and install process

 ```
-$ go build -v
+$ make
+...
+$ sudo make install
 ```

 ## Configuration

 \[ [Proxying](#proxying) \] \[ [Starting getwtxt](#starting-getwtxt) \]

-To configure `getwtxt`, you'll first need to open `getwtxt.yml` in your favorite
+To configure `getwtxt`, you'll first need to open `/usr/local/getwtxt/getwtxt.yml`
-editor and modify any values necessary.
-There are comments in the file explaining
+in your favorite editor and modify any values necessary.
+There are comments in the
-each option.
+file explaining each option.

-If you desire, you may additionally modify the template in `assets/tmpl/index.html`
+If you desire, you may additionally modify the template in
-to customize the page users will see when they pull up your registry instance in
+`/usr/local/getwtxt/assets/tmpl/index.html` to customize the page users will see
-a web browser.
-The values in the configuration file under `Instance:` are used
+when they pull up your registry instance in a web browser.
+The values in the
-to replace text `{{.Like This}}` in the template.
+configuration file under `Instance:` are used to replace text `{{.Like This}}` in
+the template.

 ### Proxying